csd81/LP/0tutorial/chapters/xx05a.md

 param Revenue {p in Products}, >=0, default 0;
 ```

-Notice how **indexing** is used so that each `param` statement refers not just to a single scalar but to a **collection of values** instead.
+Notice how **indexing** is used so that each `param` statement refers not just to a single scalar but to a **collection of values**.
 For `Consumption_Rate` and `Revenue`, we also provide a default value of **zero**.
 This means if we do not provide data, we assume no raw material need or revenue for that particular case.

 Also, in GNU MathProg, we can define **bounds and other value restrictions for parameters**.
 In this case, all three parameters are forced to be **nonnegative** by the `>=0` restriction.
 This is generally good practice if we do not expect specific values for a given parameter.
-If a restriction is violated by a value provided for the parameter (for example, in the data section or calculated on the spot), model processing terminates with an error describing the exact situation.
+If a restriction is violated by a value provided for the parameter (for example, in the data section or calculated on the spot), model processing terminates with an error describing the situation.
 It's much easier to notice and correct errors this way than to allow a wrong parameter value in the model, which could lead to an invalid solution.
-It is typically difficult to debug a model once it can be processed, so it is recommended to explicitly check data as much as possible.
+It is typically difficult to debug a model once it can be processed, so explicitly checking data is highly recommended.

 The variables can now be defined.
 They denote production amounts, and each must be nonnegative.